Here’s an easy Donut recipe made with yeast.

 - Vegetable Oil – 3 cups

-- In a large bowl, Add the flour, sugar, salt and mix together.
-Add the margarine into the dry ingredients and rub them together until well mixed.
+- In a large bowl, Add the flour, sugar, salt and mix together, ( if using instant yeast, add it in at this point).
+Add the butter/margarine into the dry ingredients and rub them together until well mixed.

 - Remove the dough from the bowl and on a floured work surface; start kneading it.
 Knead the dough for about 5 minutes, then divide the dough into 3 sections.

-- Grease and flour a baking sheet pan and place the donut pieces on it, make sure to leave enough space for the donuts to rise.
-Place them in a proofer or let them rise the second time until they are a preferred size.
+- Grease a baking sheet pan and place the donut pieces on it, make sure to leave enough space for the donuts to rise.
+Place them in a proofer or let them rise in a warm place; the second time until they are a preferred size (i.e. double in size).

 - In a large frying pan or wok, heat up the vegetable oil to a medium temperature (make sure it’s not too hot, it will burn the donuts before they cook inside).